 Essentially, it's kind of like your reflexes but it's tied from your foot to organs, which all are divided into different zones.
 "Reflexology works with the central nervous system through nerve endings of the peripheral nerve," says Sharma.
 "By applying pressure on peripheral nerve endings, we stimulate the nerve center related to specific organs in the body.
 The foot, generally, is divided into different zones and specific parts of it represent different organs in your body."

-Though there are so many pressure points to work with on your foot, here’s the basic gist of things: “The left foot will stimulate the left side of the body and all its organs, and the right foot will do the same for the right side,” explains Singh.
-“The second and third toes relate to the eyes, while the remaining toes connect to the teeth, sinuses, and head.
-The bottom of the foot from the tip to the heel will relate to your spine.”
+Though there are so many pressure points on your foot (as the above foot reflexology chart proves), here's the basic gist of things: "The left foot will stimulate the left side of the body and all its organs, and the right foot will do the same for the right side," explains Singh.
+"The second and third toes relate to the eyes, while the remaining toes connect to the teeth, sinuses, and head.
+The bottom of the foot from the tip to the heel will relate to your spine."

 In related foot intel, this is why fitness experts say that big toe flexibility really, really matters.
 And to keep those dogs healthy, check out the best comfortable sandals for walking around in all summer long.

 Loading More Posts...